“Funk, if the world is gonna keep crashing and burning, I’m letting our relationship burn too. Let’s see what ‘Us’ rises from the ashes.”

 High enough that I remembered my manners.

 Here’s to you if you’re risking not leaving well enough alone.
 If you’re allowing something awe-inspiring to rise from the ashes.
-If you’re paying forward the reward that comes from that difficult work, by lifting others up who need a dose of love.
+If you’re paying forward the reward that comes from that hard work, by lifting others up who need a dose of love.

-May Cause Drowsiness and Blurred Vision: The Side Effects of Bravery
+Reader Reviews for May Cause Drowsiness and Blurred Vision: The Side Effects of Bravery

 “Full of great humor, honesty and love for family”